Arena (Asia album)

-Arena is the sixth studio album by British rock band Asia, released in March 1996 by Bullet Proof Records.
+Arena is the sixth studio album by the British rock band Asia, released in March 1996 by Bullet Proof Records.
 Recorded at Electric Palace Studios in London during 1995, it was produced by vocalist John Payne and keyboard player Geoff Downes.
 The album was a departure from Asia's usual sound, adopting a more acoustic production style with Latin and Middle Eastern influences.

 Background

 Asia's previous album, Aria, received little promotion due to low sales figures, leading to dwindling audience turnouts during the 1994 tour.
 Motivated by this, Geoff Downes and John Payne opted to take the followup in a new, bold direction to salvage things.
 Steve Howe was contacted to return for recording sessions, but was unable to join due to his obligations with Yes at the time.
 John Payne, Elliot Randall, and Aziz Ibrahim each shared guitar duties on the album.
 Through this, a Latin-influenced sound began to emerge during jam sessions, which the band felt was the new direction they'd been looking for.
 A conscious effort was also made to put longer, more progressive pieces into the music, which emerged in the form of "The Day Before the War" and "U Bring Me Down".
 In order to meet the album's release deadline, Downes and Payne would sometimes spend 15 hours a day recording and mixing to prevent compromising the finished product.

 During the group's Christmas holiday break in 1995, a pipe had burst in the Electric Palace studio, destroying thousands of dollars of equipment.
 Upon returning in January of 1996, it was discovered that a box of tapes filled with unused material had survived among the wreckage.
 This led to the release of Archiva 1 and Archiva 2 later that year, the latter of which contained the song "That Season", originally meant for inclusion on Arena.